bosenli/ushuaren/README.md

     - npm init
     - npm install express --save
     - npm install nodemon --save-dev
+    - npm i morgan  (a popular middleware to llow us to see request data right in the console, not saved because it is not dev dependency it is regular dependency )
     - npm start  -> it will start app.js from package.json
+    - npm i mongoose@5
+    - create server.js to set db connection info